 A Career in Plumbing: Starr's Story

-If you would've told me 19 years ago that I was going to be instructing students on how to do a skill that I picked up along the way, I would've called you crazy.
-But the proof is in the pudding.
+If you had told me 19 years ago that I would be instructing students on how to do a skill I picked up along the way, I would have called you crazy.
+The proof is in the pudding.
 You don't have to be a master plumber to make money in the plumbing field.
-The skills that they get leaving up out of here, they can leave and make a good career for themselves.
+The skills students develop here help them go into the field and make a good career for themselves.

 There are always going to be challenges for women in the field.
-People are always going to say you can't or you shouldn't or don't.
-But if you say, "I'm going to, I can and I will," and stay focused, you can do it.
-You just have to have some thick skin.
-Being a plumber is an amazing career to be.
+People are always going to say you can't or you shouldn't or you don't.
+But if you say, "I'm going to, I can, and I will," and stay focused, you can do it.
+You may have to have some thick skin, but plumbing is an amazing career.
 I didn't think so when I was a kid, but I love it now.
 And if my son wants to be a plumber, that's okay with me.